-- Ensure that student-athletes sign drug-testing consent and other NCAA-required annual compliance forms. - Provide student-athletes with a copy of the written drug-testing policies as outlined above. - Verbally explain all relevant drug-testing policies with student-athletes and staff: - NCAA banned-substance classes and a reminder that all related compounds under each class are banned, regardless if they are listed as an example. - NCAA drug-testing policies and consequences for testing positive, including failure to show, manipulation or tampering with a urine sample. - Warnings related to the risks of using nutritional/dietary supplements. - NCAA tobacco use ban during practice and competition. - Conference and institutional drug-testing program policies, as applicable. - Alcohol, cannabis, tobacco and other recreational substance use policies and institutional sanctions for violations, as applicable.
+- Discuss and review with student-athletes their use of prescribed and/or over-the-counter medications. - Ensure that student-athletes sign drug-testing consent and other NCAA-required annual compliance forms. - Provide student-athletes with a copy of the written drugtesting policies as outlined above. - Verbally explain all relevant drug-testing policies with student-athletes and staff: - NCAA banned-substance classes and a reminder that all related compounds under each class are banned, regardless of whether they are listed as an example. - NCAA drug-testing policies and consequences for testing positive, including failure to show, manipulation or tampering with a urine sample. - Warnings related to the risks of using nutritional/dietary supplements. - NCAA tobacco use banned during practice and competition (Divisions II and III only). - Conference and institutional drug-testing program policies as applicable. - Alcohol, cannabis, tobacco and other recreational substance use policies and institutional sanctions for violations, as applicable.